 Alternatively, you might like to take this combined history and food tour.
 It’s a unique way to understand the local culture through its cuisine.
 Food tours are on the rise in popularity, and if the opportunity arises, it’s worth exploring.

 Things to Do in Ghent in Winter

-For more destinations worth visiting this winter, my guide to Christmas markets in Belgium could be helpful.
+For more destinations worth visiting this winter, my Belgium Christmas market guide could be helpful.

 If you’re visiting Ghent from the UK via the Eurostar, note that your train ticket includes the local train from Brussels to Ghent St Pieters train station.
 You can find the train timetable here.

-From the train station, get the tram to Korenmarkt and you can ask the information desk if you’re unsure.
+From the train station, get the tram to Korenmarkt.
+You can ask the information desk if you’re unsure.
 Otherwise, if the weather is nice, it’s a scenic 30-minute walk to the old town.

 Sustainable Travel Tips

 The choices we make have an environmental and social impact on the places we visit.
 When visiting the Christmas markets, keeping sustainability in mind is important.

 Implement some or all of these simple measures to create a positive impact.

 - Shop mindfully.
 Only purchase what you really need.